AmericaSCORESBayArea/student-registration/Design.md

 ### An Online Solution Must be Secure and Structured

--[ ] Forms can be hosted on ASBA squarespace (not critical) -[ ] A Spanish-Language version is required for all forms -[ ] Registration is either New Student or Update Returning and can be determined by parent login (mulesoft proxy API + OAuth)
+- [ ] -Forms can be hosted on ASBA squarespace (not critical)-
+- [x] A Spanish-Language version is required for all forms (MVP is including both languages in one form)
+- [ ] Registration is either New Student or Update Returning and can be determined by parent login (mulesoft proxy API + OAuth)
--[ ] Waiver can be hosted on Squarespace (or stored in Salesforce) -[ ] Waiver is different, by region, requiring logic (e.g. School selected in Reg form) -[ ] After waiver is Accepted online it must be emailed to parent (CCPA) ideally from Salesforce
+- [ ] Waiver can be hosted on Squarespace (or stored in Salesforce)
+- [ ] Waiver is different, by region, requiring logic (e.g. School selected in Reg form)
+- [ ] After waiver is Accepted online it must be emailed to parent (CCPA) ideally from Salesforce

 ### Registration and Waiver Flow via Web URL